evortriede/PumpController/README.md

 ## Main Page

 ![Pump Controller Main Page](/assets/PumpControllerMainPage.png) Pump Controller Main Page while WTP is running and controller is in automatic mode

 ![Pump Controller Manual Mode](/assets/PumpControllerManualMode.png) Pump Controller Main Page in manual mode

-By default and assuming that the Pump Controller is powered on and has joined the local WiFi network, the main page can be displayed by navigating to http://PumpController.local on the WTP computer's browser.
+By default, and assuming that the Pump Controller is powered on and has joined the local WiFi network, the main page can be displayed by navigating to http://PumpController.local on the WTP computer's browser.

-The meter across the top of the display gives a visual representation of the chlorine consentration as measured by the CL17.
-If the chlorine consentration is within the "sweet spot" (see Configuration below) the color will be green.
-If it is above the sweet spot it will be red and if below it will be yellow.
+The meter across the top of the display gives a visual representation of the chlorine concentration as measured by the CL17.
+If the chlorine concentration is within the "sweet spot" (see Configuration below) the color will be green.
+If it is above the sweet spot, it will be red and if below it will be yellow.

 The calculated chlorine concentration in parts per million (ppm) is displayed inside the meter.
 This value is calculated by dividing the raw CL17 reading (displayed below the meter) by the configured conversion factor (see Configuration below).
 The conversion factor should be adjusted to make the calculated number and the CL17 display agree with each other.